git/git.github.io/rev_news/drafts/edition-4.md

 Christian Halstrick said that he sometimes gets "invalid channel 101" errors when pushing over HTTP using a JGit client.

-He had already deeply debugged the problem which appears when quotas on the filesystem prevent the Git server to store a big packfile.
-The server then sends back a packet line "0013error: ..." to the client, but the client think that sideband communication should still be used, so it interprets the "e" from "error" as a channel number.
+He had already debugged the problem and noticed it only appeared when quotas on the filesystem prevented the Git server from storing a big packfile.
+In these cases, the server sends back a packet line "0013error: ..." to the client; but the client, thinking the sideband communication should still be used, interprets the "e" from "error" as a channel number.
 The ascii code of "e", which is 101 in decimal, is the reason why the error is "invalid channel 101".

 Christian asked a few questions to get more information about when sideband communication should happen and how a server should respond